susan0199/StacNAS/README.md

 ## Results
 <p align="center">
   <img src="images/cifar10result.PNG" alt="CIFAR10 Benchmark" width="100%">
-  <br/>CIFAR10 Benchmark
+  <br/>CIFAR10 Benchmark: We reported the mean and standard deviation over 8 single runs (i.e. search once and evaluate once, repeats the procedure 8 times with different seeds).  base represents for that the final architecture training
+procedure is exactly the same with DARTS for a fair comparison; fancy represents for that the finaltraining adopts training tricks for comparison with other NAS methods.

 </p>
- **We reported the mean and standard deviation over 8 single runs (i.e. search once and evaluate once, repeats the procedure 8 times with different seeds).  base represents for that the final architecture training procedure is exactly the same with DARTS for a fair comparison; fancy represents for that the finaltraining adopts training tricks for comparison with other NAS methods.**

 <p align="center">